Domestic Violence–Informed Child Protection Practice in Australia & Aotearoa New Zealand

 | Ambiguity in high-risk cases | Workforce destabilisation |

-This is not a frontline competency issue.
+It is not primarily a frontline issue.
 It is a systems design issue.

 Why Traditional DFV Child Protection Approaches Fall Short

-Many DFV reform efforts in Australia and Aotearoa New Zealand focus on:
+Many domestic and family violence reform efforts in Australia and Aotearoa New Zealand focus on:

 Trauma-informed language shifts